merchandev/radio-streaming-server/wordpress-plugin/luxury-radio-widget/readme.txt

 == Frequently Asked Questions ==

 = Does it work with HTTPS? =
 Yes.
-If the stream is HTTP, the widget guides the user to unblock the content securely.
+It is fully compatible with SSL/HTTPS environments.

 = Can I change the stream URL? =
 Currently, the URL is hardcoded for maximum stability with the specific server setup.